Putin signs annexation of Ukrainian regions as losses mount | Law-Order

 "A collective insane asylum can continue to live in a fictional world," he added.

+Russia and Ukraine gave conflicting assessments Wednesday of a Ukrainian offensive in the strategic southern Kherson region — one of the four areas that Russia is annexing.

-Kyiv's military said Wednesday they have recaptured more villages in the southern Kherson region as a part of their massive counteroffensive effort.
+A Russian-installed official in the Kherson region insisted that Ukrainian advances in the region have been halted.
+Kirill Stremousov, in comments to the state-run news agency RIA Novosti, said that "as of this morning ... there are no movements" by Kyiv's forces.
+He vowed that "they won't enter (the city of) Kherson, it is impossible."
+However, Kyiv's military said Wednesday they have recaptured more villages in the Kherson region as a part of their massive counteroffensive effort.
 Operational Command South said that the Ukrainian flag has been raised above seven villages previously occupied by the Russians.

 Military hospitals are full of wounded Russian soldiers, and Russian military medics lack medicaments, wrote Deputy Head of Kherson regional administration Yurii Sobolevskyi on Telegram.
 After the condition of Russian soldiers stabilizes, they are sent for further treatment in Crimea.
 "Not everyone arrives," he wrote.